AZ-204 Practice Question: Connect to and consume Azure services and third-party services

 Store the API key in Azure Key Vault and use a managed identity to retrieve it

-Option B is correct because Azure Key Vault securely stores secrets and can be accessed by Logic Apps via managed identity.
-Option A is wrong because app settings are less secure.
-Option C is wrong because hardcoding is a bad practice.
-Option D is wrong because environment variables are not recommended for secrets.
+Azure Key Vault securely stores secrets and can be accessed by Logic Apps via managed identity, providing the most secure and recommended approach.
+Option B is wrong because app settings are less secure and can be exposed in configuration files or logs.
+Option C is wrong because hardcoding secrets in workflow definitions is insecure and violates best practices.
+Option D is wrong because environment variables are not specifically designed for secret management and lack the security controls of Key Vault.

 Answer analysis